 Internships in Pittsburgh and Abroad

 Internships can help students actively engage with their fields of study, explore careers and professions, and make important intellectual and community connections.
 The Department of French & Italian regularly sponsors numerous internships around the Pittsburgh community relating to the fields of language education (FL and ESL), public history, translation/interpretation, government work, and cultural institutions.
 French and Italian majors often intern at local high schools.
-The Pitt in Florence program (as well as the Global Business Institute program through the CBA) and the International Internship Program in Paris offer students the possibility to apply their language and culture skills in professional settings abroad in a wide variety of fields.
+The Pitt in Florence program (as well as the Global Business Institute program through the CBA and the International Internship Program in Paris offer students the possibility to apply their language and culture skills in professional settings abroad in a wide variety of fields.
+The Italian Program now sponsors a summer term translation and titling internship with Dr. Elena Di Giovanni of the University of Macerata and the Macerata Opera Festival; see here for more information.

 One of most valuable and unique features of a university such as Pitt is its exciting research environment.
 Students here have easy access to and involvement in faculty research, both as a mode of apprenticeship and understanding about the discipline of literary, linguistic, and cultural studies, and (in later stages) as a mode of independent exploration and learning.
 A major advantage of being at a research university like Pitt is that you can work with leaders in their field on research projects.
 View our exhaustive list of Pitt resources to help you formalize this invaluable exposure to faculty research, obtain university credit and, in many cases, secure financial support.
 Grant funding is often available for projects.
 Information on Honors Projects can be found here.
 Consult with our advisors for help on how to begin the research process.

 Undergraduate Teaching Assistantships (UTA)